dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index-v2.0.1.md

 Currently, the SDK supports three types of MRTD:

-> Note: If you need support for other types of MRTDs, our SDK can be easily customized.
+> [!NOTE] If you need support for other types of MRTDs, our SDK can be easily customized.
 Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/contact/) if you have such a request.

 ### ID (TD1 Size)